cla-cif/english-with-claudia/README.md

 - __Navigation bar__

-  - The navigation bar contains links to the 'About Me' section and the 'Contact Me" form, the core of the website.
+  - The navigation bar contains links to the 'About me' section and the 'Contact me" form, the core of the website.
 The navigation bar is intentionally fixed to the top to avoid distractions and to convey the message of each section as clearly and directly as possible.

 ![Nav Bar](https://github.com/cla-cif/english-with-claudia/blob/main/screenshot/nav.jpeg)